Cristin Milioti

-Cristin Milioti (born August 16, 1985) is an American actress.
-She is known for playing Tracy McConnell in the CBS sitcom How I Met Your Mother from 2013 to 2014, and for her work in theater productions such as That Face, Stunning, and the Tony Award-winning musical Once, for which she won a Grammy Award and was nominated for a Tony Award.
-She has also played Teresa Petrillo Belfort in the 2013 film The Wolf of Wall Street, Sarah Wilder in the 2020 film Palm Springs, Betsy Solverson in the second season of Fargo (2015), Hazel Green in the HBO Max comedy series Made for Love (2021–2022), and Emma in the Peacock black comedy mystery series The Resort (2022-).
+Cristin Milioti (born August 16, 1985) is an American actress and musician.
+She is known for playing The Mother, Tracy McConnell, in the CBS sitcom How I Met Your Mother from 2013 to 2014, and Sofia Falcone in the HBO crime drama series The Penguin (2024).
+The latter earned her a Critics' Choice Television Award and a Primetime Emmy Award, along with a nomination for a Golden Globe Award.
+She appeared in theater productions such as That Face (2010) and the musical Once (2011–2013), for which she won a Grammy Award and was nominated for a Tony Award.

+Milioti also featured in the 2013 film The Wolf of Wall Street, the 2020 film Palm Springs, the second season of the FX anthology crime series Fargo (2015), the HBO Max comedy series Made for Love (2021–2022), Peacock comedy mystery series The Resort (2022) and two related episodes of Netflix’s hit series Black Mirror (2017, 2025).

 Early life

-Milioti was born on August 16, 1985, in Cherry Hill, New Jersey.
+Milioti was born and raised in Cherry Hill, New Jersey.
 She is of Italian descent, and calls her family "Olive Garden Italian".
 In middle school, she found her love of acting at Long Lake Camp for the Arts in Long Lake, New York.
 She graduated in 2003 from Cherry Hill High School East, where she began performing in school plays.
-She took acting classes at New York University, but dropped out during her sophomore year.
-Milioti admitted that she was "wildly unhappy there" and dropped out as a result.
+She took acting classes at New York University, but dropped out during her sophomore year, admitting that her dropping out was a result of her being "wildly unhappy there".